 By Jeffrey the Barak.

-Towards the end of this ever-expanding article I have added edits dating to 2020, but the article was first published in 2015 under the original title “Half a Century of Scooting”.
+Towards the end of this ever-expanding article I have added edits updating to this year, but the article was first published in 2015 under the original title “Half a Century of Scooting”.
 Edits are ongoing, so this article is like a blog in itself.

 I may have a few decades of life left, but with my 58th birthday coming this week I thought it would be fun to direct via the keyboard some reflections of riding scooters.
 This a hardcore scooter fanatic ramble that will only appeal to our splendid scooterholic minority, but here goes anyway.